-Nine specialties are sanctioned by the American Dental Association.
-Some you are likely familiar with are pediatric dentistry (dentistry for children), periodontics (dentistry focusing on the gums), and oral surgery.
+Some specialties you are likely familiar with are pediatric dentistry (dentistry for children), periodontics (dentistry focusing on the gums), and oral surgery.

-One of the nine specialties is “orthodontics and dentofacial orthopedics.”
+One specialty is “orthodontics and dentofacial orthopedics.”
 You probably know that an orthodontist straightens teeth, and indeed, “ortho” comes from the Greek for “straight” or “correct,” and “dontic” from the Greek for “teeth.”
 But what about dentofacial orthopedics?
 “Dentofacial” is “teeth” plus “face” while “ortho” again means “straight” and “pedic” is from the Greek for “child.”